dimmy82/search-query-parser-cdylib/README.md

 ### 4. result

-the value that return from the cdylib binary is json string. it looks like
+the value that return from the cdylib binary is a json string of parsed conditions. it looks like
 ```json
 {"and":[{"keyword":"aaa"},{"or":[{"not":{"keyword":"bbb"}},{"phraseKeyword":"ccc"}]}]}
 ```